mirlindm/MasterThesis-Mirlind-2021/README.md

 git clone https://github.com/mirlindm/MasterThesis-Mirlind-2021
 ```
 - Upload the Python notebooks in your preferred computational notebook tool or app, such as Jupyter Notebook, Google Colab, etc.
-- For each notebook, upload the corresponding dataset (csv file) of the respective open-source project, such as Nexus, XD, etc.
+- For each notebook, upload the corresponding dataset **(Datasets (After Cleaning))** of the respective open-source project, such as Nexus, XD, etc.
 - Run all of the code cells within the notebook **Scrum Rules Implementation.ipynb**.
 - Check the outputs and verify the results. 🥳